collorg/halfORM/README.md

 ### get
 The ```get``` return returns one object of type Relation.
-It raises an exception if 0 or more than 1 ojects match the intention.
+It raises an exception if 0 or more than 1 object match the intention.

 ### to_json
 the ```to_json``` method returns a json representation of the returned data.